telerik/xaml-docs/controls/radgridview/features/pinned-rows.md

 	Me.RadGridView.PinnedRowsPosition = GridViewPinnedRowsPosition.Top

-If the PinnedRowsPosition property is set, a pin button will appear on hovering over the [row indicator]({%slug gridview-customizing-rows%}).
+If the PinnedRowsPosition property is set to either Top or Bottom, a pin button will appear on hovering over the [row indicator]({%slug gridview-customizing-rows%}).

 Pressing the button will pin the respective row.
 Clicking on it again will remove it from the collection of the pinned rows.